George Beurling: Instructor

 Returning to Britain, Beurling was posted as a gunnery instructor to 61 OTU.
 On 27 May 1943, he was posted to the Central Gunnery School at RAF Sutton Bridge.
 On 8 June, during a mock dogfight, Beurling was forced to bail out of Spitfire II P7913 when the engine caught fire after being accidentally hit.
-It is alleged that whilst stationed at RAF Sutton Bridge he actually flew under the Crosskeys Bridge that crosses the Nene, which still stands today having been built 1897.
+It is alleged that whilst stationed at RAF Sutton Bridge he actually flew under the Crosskeys Bridge that crosses the Nene, which still stands today having been built in 1897.

 Royal Canadian Air Force

-On 1 September 1943, Beurling transferred to the Royal Canadian Air Force, and was posted to an operational squadron, 403 (a return to his first squadron) at Kenley, flying the new Spitfire IX.
+On 1 September 1943, Beurling transferred to the RCAF, and was posted to an operational squadron, 403 (a return to his first squadron) at Kenley, flying the new Spitfire IX.
 Shooting down an Fw 190 of JG 2 in September, but unhappy with flying sweeps, Beurling requested command of a flight of North American P-51 Mustangs in order to carry out deep penetration, free-roaming raids into Germany.
 His request was turned down.

 Disciplinary problems annoyed his commander, but Beurling was promoted to flight lieutenant.
 However, his stunting of a de Havilland Tiger Moth at zero feet over his airfield eventually led to his Wing Commander, Hugh Godefroy, threatening him with a court martial.
-Subsequently, Beurlin-g was transferred to 126 Wing HQ and then to 412 Squadron.
+Subsequently, Beurling was transferred to 126 Wing HQ and then to 412 Squadron.

 At 412 Squadron, Beurling again came into conflict with his commander for stunting and his lack of teamwork, leading to his eventual grounding.
 He claimed his last kill on 30 December, shooting down and wounding Uzz.
 Heinz Wyrich of 5 Staffel, JG 26 flying a Fw 190A-45 W.Nr.
 1175, Weisse 16 2 km S. of Romaine, when the squadron was covering returning American bombers near Compiègne, France.